Theory of Three-Photon Transport Through a Weakly Coupled Atomic Ensemble: Applications

 \subsection{Three-Photon Problem}

-One of the main goals of this paper is to compute experimental observables, such as the third-order correlation function and the third-order quadrature cumulant.
-These quantities are relatively easy to compute in the framework of scattering theory since the processes including the lost photons do not need to be considered.
-In the following analysis, we will focus on the three-photon transport where all photons are transmitted through the waveguide.
-The outgoing wavefunction after the last atom in the array is difficult to be obtained by the iteration method as in the two-photon case.
+One of the main goals of this paper is to compute three-body observables, such as the third-order correlation function and the third-order quadrature cumulant.
+For three-photon transport, lost photons do not need to be considered when computing these quantities.
+In the following analysis, we therefore focus on three-photon transport where all photons are transmitted through the waveguide.
+The outgoing wavefunction after the last atom in the array is challenging to obtain using the iteration method in the two-photon case.
 In principle, one could try to write down the expression of ${}_{33}\hat{S}_{p_1p_2p_3,k_1k_2k_3}$, obtaining the iteration equation similar to the Eq. (\ref{eq:two photon iteration}).
 Then, one would soon find that integrating over the incoming momenta is a formidable task because of the complicated pole structure.
 In addition, due to the complicated momentum exchange among three photons, it would be difficult to conjecture the multilinear polynomial form of the outgoing state.

-An alternative strategy is to write down the scattering matrix $\hat{T}_{p_1 p_2 p_3,k_1 k_2 k_3}$ for transport through the \textit{entire} atom array under the perturbation approximation.
+An alternative strategy is to write down the three-photon scattering matrix $\hat{T}_{p_1 p_2 p_3,k_1 k_2 k_3}$ for transport through the \textit{entire} atom array using a perturbative expansion.
 In the weak-coupling regime, the coupling constant $\beta \ll 1$ becomes an appropriate parameter for a perturbative expansion.
 As we have seen in the two-photon single-atom $S$-matrix (\ref{eq:two photon S matrix}), the contribution of the two-body connected part of the $S$-matrix is of order $\beta^2$.
-The order estimation at the end of the Sec.~\ref{subsec:two-photon multi-atom} suggests that, without a photon being scattered out of the waveguide, the $n$-body connected part of $S$-matrix is of order $\beta^n$.
+The second item in order estimation at the end of the Sec.~\ref{subsec:two-photon multi-atom} suggests that, without a photon being scattered out of the waveguide, the $n$-body connected part of $S$-matrix is of order $\beta^n$.